 Categories of Graphical Perspective

-This section provides a detailed analysis of four classic categories of graphical perspective; namely central, parallel, cylindrical and spherical perspective(s).
+This section analyses four major classic categories of graphical perspective: central perspective, parallel perspective, cylindrical perspective, and spherical perspective.

 Projection Lines or Lines-Of-Sight